Understand the HMRC starter checklist, where to find it online and the meaning behind statements A, B and C.

 - D0 tax code where all earnings are taxed at 40%

-If an employee feels that any of these tax codes have been assigned incorrectly or have not heard anything from HMRC in regards to correcting the code, then they must call HMRC on 0300 200 3300.
+If an employee feels that any of these tax codes have been assigned incorrectly or has not heard anything from HMRC in regards to correcting the code, then they must call HMRC on 0300 200 3300.
 The longer they leave it, the more tax they’ll be paying, although they will be entitled to get a tax refund, if owed, through their payslip once their employer gets an amended tax code.

 No, you don’t need to use an HMRC starter checklist if a P45 is handed to the employer.
 This P45 contains all the information an employer needs to set up a new starter on payroll, with the right tax code.
 Any changes required to this tax code will be issued by HMRC directly to the employer.